NoFap Premature Ejaculation: Can NoFap Help With PE?

 Here’s what to keep in mind about NoFap and premature ejaculation:

-Masturbation is a common behavior that falls within the normal range of healthy sexual activity.
-In fact, it is promoted as a safe-sex behavior and applied in sex therapy.
+Masturbation is a common behaviour that falls within the normal range of healthy sexual activity.
+In fact, it’s promoted as a safe-sex behaviour and applied in sex therapy.

-There’s a lack of evidence on the relationship between masturbation and sexual dysfunction, which makes it difficult to determine if ceasing masturbation or limiting it will have effects.
+There’s a lack of evidence on the relationship between masturbation and sexual dysfunction.
+This makes it hard to determine if ceasing masturbation or limiting it will have effects.

-If you’re thinking of joining the NoFap community for help with PE symptoms, consider other methods, like physical techniques, wipes, sprays and off-label medications.
+If you’re thinking of joining the NoFap community for help with PE symptoms, consider other methods.
+These include physical techniques, wipes, creams, and off-label medications.

-Want to learn more about PE first?
-Check out our premature ejaculation treatments to learn more about ways to manage this sexual function issue.
+Want to learn more about PE?
+Check out premature ejaculation treatments from Hims to learn more about ways to manage this sexual function issue.

-If you have ED, you can explore the available erectile dysfunction treatments.
+If you have ED, you can explore available erectile dysfunction treatments on our men’s health platform.

 This article is for informational purposes only and does not constitute medical advice.
 The information contained herein is not a substitute for and should never be relied upon for professional medical advice.
 Always talk to your doctor about the risks and benefits of any treatment or medication.